 Stefanie Spear is founder and CEO of EcoWatch.
 She has been publishing environmental news for more than 25 years.
 Stefanie is dedicated to educating and motivating readers to become engaged in their community, adopt sustainable practices and support strong environmental policy to protect human health and the environment.

-From 1990 – 1999, after graduating from the University of Wisconsin, Madison, Stefanie published the newspaper Affinity to educate Ohioans on pressing environmental issues.
+From 1990 – 1999, after graduating from the University of Wisconsin, Stefanie published the newspaper Affinity to educate Ohioans on pressing environmental issues.
 She was inspired to start her publishing career after a summer internship in 1990 at the Sierra Club Yodeler, a newspaper published by the Sierra Club’s San Francisco Bay Chapter.
-During that summer, she spent much of her time in the woods participating in Redwood Summer, a series of protests and marches aimed at protecting old growth forests from logging.
+During that summer, she spent much of her time in the redwoods participating in Redwood Summer, a series of protests and marches aimed at stopping clearcutting of old growth forests.

 For the next six years, Stefanie split her time between her hometown of Cleveland, Ohio, and Eugene, Oregon.
 She did a stint with the Earth First!
 Journal in 1993.
-She also helped organize public events to educate people about fire recovery at Warner Creek in Oregon’s Willamette National Forest and worked on timber sales monitoring.
+She helped organize public events to stop salvage logging and educate people on fire recovery at Warner Creek in Oregon’s Willamette National Forest, and did timber sales monitoring.

-After moving back to Cleveland full time, Stefanie took a six year hiatus from publishing environmental to raise her two children, Stefanie launched EcoWatch in 2005.
-For the first seven years, EcoWatch published a bi-monthly newspaper printing 80,000 copies per issue and distributing them at more than 2,000 locations throughout Ohio.
+After moving back to Cleveland full time, Stefanie took a six year hiatus from publishing environmental news to raise her two children.
+Stefanie launched EcoWatch in 2005.
+For the first seven years, EcoWatch published a bi-monthly newspaper printing 80,000 copies per issue and distributing them at more than 2,200 locations throughout Ohio.

 In October 2011, EcoWatch transitioned from a print publication to an online news website.
 With an initial focus of uniting the voices of the grassroots environmental movement and mobilizing millions of Americans to engage in democracy to protect human health and the environment, EcoWatch has expanded its reporting to include environmental news, green living, sustainable business, science and politics, and continues to feature content from renowned environmental and business leaders via its Insights blog.